 At its core, meme marketing relies on the same basic foundation as any other form of marketing in order to succeed—relevancy.
 Specifically, relevancy of the content itself to the people to whom it is directed (audience) on the platform where it is posted.
 Person, Place, Thing.
 Which begs the question: is your audience interested in seeing your content on this platform?
 The answer might in fact be yes—if you are a retail brand cleverly engaging with a Reddit trend as a way to highlight your product to your Gen Z audience, then congratulations, you’ve passed the test.
 We would not recommend that same brand try to market their product on LinkedIn.
 Conversely, we don’t see much value in insurance brokers hopping on TikTok to try to drive B2B sales, unless you happen to know for a fact that your hottest lead-scored prospect is a big fan of corn ribs.

-Don't miss next week's post.
-Subscribe to our blog to get our best thinking delivered to your inbox free every Thursday.
+Don't miss next week's edition.
+Subscribe today to get the best Insights & Information we find and create delivered to your inbox every Wednesday.

 In summary: innovate, don’t iterate